openpnp/openpnp/Calibration-Solutions.md

 * The **Absolute Error** (red line) should not show any sagging and no trend that goes outside the dark blue limits.
 * The **Random Move Error** (brown dots) should also mostly remain inside the dark blue tolerance limits.
 These dots represent random distance moves made with the newly calibrated backlash compensation settings applied, i.e. this is a success test.
 The same brown dots are also plotted in the second graph, this time over move distance.

-If these targets are not met, it may indicate that the motor currents are too weak or that the axis resolution/microstepping is too high, i.e. the transmission ratio is too large, e.g. the pulleys may be too large for the given motor power.
+Failure to meet these goals may indicate that the motor currents are too weak or that the axis resolution/microstepping is too high, i.e. the transmission ratio is too large, e.g. the pulleys may be too large for the given motor power.
+Also check any dynamic motor current control such as Trinamic CoolStep™.
+You may have to switch it off.

 ### Backlash Offset and Overshoot Graph